NetApp (NTAP)

 5. Revenue Growth

-With $6.64 billion in revenue over the past 12 months, NetApp is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
-However, its scale is a double-edged sword because finding new avenues for growth becomes difficult when you already have a substantial market presence.
-To accelerate sales, NetApp likely needs to optimize its pricing or lean into new offerings and international expansion.
+With $6.71 billion in revenue over the past 12 months, NetApp is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
+For NetApp to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.

-As you can see below, NetApp’s 3.7% annualized revenue growth over the last five years was tepid.
-This shows it failed to generate demand in any major way and is a rough starting point for our analysis.
+As you can see below, NetApp’s sales grew at a tepid 3.7% compounded annual growth rate over the last five years.
+This shows it failed to generate demand in any major way and is a rough (but perhaps misleading) starting point for our analysis.

-Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-NetApp’s annualized revenue growth of 4.3% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
-NetApp Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+NetApp’s annualized revenue growth of 4.2% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.

-Looking further ahead, sell-side analysts expect revenue to grow 4.4% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and suggests its newer products and services will not lead to better top-line performance yet.
+Looking further ahead, sell-side analysts expect revenue to grow 4.5% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and indicates its newer products and services will not lead to better top-line performance yet.
+At least the company is tracking well in other measures of financial health.

 6. Operating Margin

-In Q3, NetApp generated an operating margin profit margin of 23.4%, up 2.6 percentage points year on year.
+In Q4, NetApp generated an operating margin profit margin of 25.3%, up 3.3 percentage points year on year.
 This increase was a welcome development and shows it was more efficient.

 7. Earnings Per Share